TheRamann/Discord-Censor/README.md

 	console.log('Ready!');
 });
 client.on('message', message => {
-    if(censor.check(message.content) == true){				      //Check if message has curses or not const censored = censor.censor(message.content, '🤬')   	     //Censor the message if they have curses message.channel.send(`${message.author.username} said ${censored}`) //Send the censored version of message message.delete()        					   //Delete the original of message version which has curses }                           					  //That's all you have to do to censor messages in discord 💜 });
+    if(censor.check(message.content) == true){				                  //Check if message has curses or not const censored = censor.censor(message.content)   	                 //Censor the message if they have curses message.channel.send(`${message.author.username} said ${censored}`) //Send the censored version of message message.delete()        					                       //Delete the original of message version which has curses }                           					                      //That's all you have to do to censor messages in discord 💜 });

 client.login('your-token-goes-here');